 Computer crashes regularly

 Regular PC crashes can either be a technical glitch or a malware infection.
 You get to experience the Blue Screen of Death due to the incompatibility of programs with your hardware.
 If you don’t have any problems with your programs or hard drives, it could be an infection.
+Computer crashes are symptoms and signs of malware.

 If your colleagues tell you that you’ve been sending suspicious and inappropriate messages on email or social media, a malware like spyware might be the cause.
 Some hackers might have access to your account due to weak passwords or other viruses.